 Brew with Eggshells

-Eggshells are used to balance acidity in many things, including soil because of their alkaline properties.
+Eggshells are used to balance acidity in many things, including soil, because of their alkaline properties.
 They will help neutralize the acidity of your coffee, and will also remove some of the bitter taste.
+The eggshells work perfectly when you make coffee to result in less acidity.

 Simply put some egg shells into the filter with the coffee grounds and brew your coffee as you always do.
 The difference is that you have a cup of low acid coffee vs coffee with higher levels of acidity.